 Screening means looking for something before any signs or symptoms emerge.
 The goal is to detect a malignancy early enough to make it more easily treatable.

 Doctors try to understand better which women are more likely to get breast cancer by looking at their age, family history, and specific exposures during their lifetime.
 With the help of this information, they can recommend when to begin screening, which tests to use, and how often.

 Who Is at Risk for Breast Cancer?

-Almost half of the breast cancers develop in women with no other identifiable risk factors besides gender and age over 40 years.
+Almost half of the mammary cancers develop in women with no other identifiable risk factors besides gender and age over 40 years.

 The female gender contributes the most to risk.
 Breast cancer occurs at a rate of 100 times higher in women than in men.
-The higher risk is primarily due to the hormone estrogen, which stimulates breast development and can contribute to breast cancer growth.
+The higher risk is primarily due to the hormone estrogen, which stimulates breast development and can contribute to BC growth.

-Regarding age, 99.3% of all breast cancer-associated deaths were in women older than 40.
+Regarding age, 99.3% of all BC-associated deaths were in women older than 40.

 Other factors increase the risk of breast cancer, including:

 - Reproductive history (age of menarche and age at first pregnancy)